Scrappy Lambert

 Al Goering, on piano bench right of Ben Bernie; Jack Pettis, far right.

-Photo courtesy of Jan Lindau & Enrico Borsetti.
+(Courtesy of Jan Lindau & Enrico Borsetti)

 Throughout his productive career Scrappy sing vocals with the best bands of the Jazz Age - Red Nichols, Nat Shilkret, Jack Pettis, Goofus Five, Frankie Trumbauer, Arthur Schutt, Adrian Schubert, Ben Selvin, Sam Lanin, Bob Haring are just some of the many orchestras Scrappy recorded with.
-Although he had a contract with Brunswick Records Scrappy recorded for some of the "cheaper" labels like Domino, Harmony, Gennett, Vocalion, Paramount, and OKeh and ofter under various pseudonyms like Burt Lorin, Glen Burt, Buddy Blue, William Brown, Harold Clarke, and so on.
+Although he had a contract with Brunswick Records Scrappy recorded for some of the “cheaper” labels like Domino, Harmony, Gennett, Vocalion, Paramount, and OKeh and ofter under various pseudonyms like Burt Lorin, Glen Burt, Buddy Blue, William Brown, Harold Clarke, and so on.
+One interesting pseudonym used by Scrappy was “Rodman Lewis” where Rodman was taken from his middle name.

 In the 1930’s Scrappy and Billy Hillpot could be found on the radio reprising their Trade and Mark comedy routine on the new upstart radio network NBC.
 Later Scrappy appears with the Showboat Four in Maxwell House’s Show Boat on radio.
 Also in that same weekly radio show was Annette Hanshaw.
 This group lasted until 1943 when Scrappy quit singing.
 Scrappy also did a stint with the famous Jazz Age group The Revelers replacing Franklyn Baur.